Research scientist at EPFL, Member of the European Lab for Learning and Intelligent Systems.

 Reviewing for

-- Journals: Artificial Intelligence (ARTINT)European Journal of Operational Research (EJOR)IEEE Journal on Selected Areas in Information Theory (JSAIT)IEEE Transactions on Evolutionary Computation (TEVC)IEEE Transactions on Pattern Analysis and Machine Learning (TPAMI)IEEE Transactions on Signal Processing (TSP)Journal of Machine Learning Research (JMLR)Machine Learning (MACH)Markov Processes And Related Fields (MPRF)Mathematical Programming (MAPR)Numerical Algebra, Control and Optimization (NACO)Optimization Methods and Software (OMS)SIAM Journal on Mathematics of Data Science (SIMODS)SIAM Journal on Optimization (SIOPT)
+- Journals: Annals of Statistics (AOS)Artificial Intelligence (ARTINT)Computational Optimization and Application (COAP)European Journal of Operational Research (EJOR)IEEE Journal on Selected Areas in Information Theory (JSAIT)IEEE Transactions on Evolutionary Computation (TEVC)IEEE Transactions on Pattern Analysis and Machine Learning (TPAMI)IEEE Transactions on Signal Processing (TSP)Journal of Machine Learning Research (JMLR)Machine Learning (MACH)Markov Processes And Related Fields (MPRF)Mathematical Programming (MAPR)Numerical Algebra, Control and Optimization (NACO)Optimization Methods and Software (OMS)SIAM Journal on Mathematics of Data Science (SIMODS)SIAM Journal on Optimization (SIOPT)

 Education and Work

-- since June 2020 member of the European Lab for Learning and Intelligent Systems
+- since June 2020, member of the European Lab for Learning and Intelligent Systems.

-- From Sep 15, 2010 to Sep 30, 2014, I was a PHD student in Prof. Emo Welzl's research group, supervised by Prof. Bernd Gärtner and Christian Lorenz Müller.
+- From Sep 15 2010 to Sep 30 2014, I was a PHD student in Prof. Emo Welzl's research group, supervised by Prof. Bernd Gärtner and Christian Lorenz Müller.

 - From Sep 2005 to Mar 2010 I did my Bachelor and Master in Mathematics at ETH Zurich.